 Why are TMJ dysfunction syndrome and chronic pain linked to abuse and chronic stress?

 The link between chronic pain of TMJ dysfunction syndrome and a history of traumatic psychological history is still being studied.
 At the time of this writing, the link is not completely understood but a link exists.
 In layman’s terms, it is believed that chronic stress disrupts the way the peripheral and central nervous system communicate.
 As we go through our lives , sensations either normal or painful, are received by the peripheral nervous system, and those sensations are relayed to the central nervous system.
 The central nervous system processes the stimulus and determines if it is either a normal tactile sensation or a painful sensation.
 It is believed that chronic stress begins to essentially overwhelm this process which over time locks painful stimulus in the central nervous system even if a painful stimulus doesn’t exist.
 The patient neurologically feels pain from activities that aren’t painful.
 The history of PTSD and chronic psychological abuse is a risk factor for this neurological chronic pain.

 If you are suffering from TMJ dysfunction, dental anxiety, or chronic stress there are options to help.
 Aesthetic Smile Reconstruction is a leader in TMJ dysfunction and reconstructive dentistry.
 Their approach is centered on building a comfortable patient relationship to share any information pertinent to their case.
 Dr. Charles Sutera ensures a judgment-free zone and devotes a large portion of his practice to assisting to improve underlying causes for TMJ dysfunction, chronic pain, and dental anxiety.
-Contact us today to schedule your first visit.
+Contact us– we’d love to meet you.